linto-ai/linto-transcription/README.md

 ## Prerequisites
 To use the transcription service you must have at least:
-* One or multiple instances of [linto-stt](https://github.com/linto-ai/linto-stt) running and configured with the same `SERVICE_NAME`.
+* One or multiple instances of [linto-stt](https://github.com/linto-ai/linto-stt) running and configured with the same `SERVICE_NAME` (`LANGUAGE` must be compatible).
 * A REDIS broker running at `SERVICES_BROKER`.
 * A mongo DB running at `MONGO_HOST:MONGO_PORT`.

 Optionnaly, for diarization or punctuation the following are needed:
-* One or multiple instances of [linto-diarization-worker](https://github.com/linto-ai/linto-diarization) > 1.2.0 for speaker diarization configured on the same service broker (LANGUAGE must be compatible).
+* One or multiple instances of [linto-diarization-worker](https://github.com/linto-ai/linto-diarization) > 1.2.0 for speaker diarization configured on the same service broker (`LANGUAGE` must be compatible).
-* One or multiple instances of [linto-punctuation-worker](https://github.com/linto-ai/linto-punctuation) > 1.2.0 for text punctuation configured on the same service broker (LANGUAGE must be compatible).
+* One or multiple instances of [linto-punctuation-worker](https://github.com/linto-ai/linto-punctuation) > 1.2.0 for text punctuation configured on the same service broker (`LANGUAGE` must be compatible).

 To share audio files across the different services they must be configured with the same shared volume `RESSOURCE_FOLDER`.